dejan23/battle-simulator/README.md

 - winston for logging
 - socket.io for real time data transfer
 - zod for backend validation
-- react for frontend
-- tailwind for css

 #### Commands

 ```
-yarn dev - to start backend
+- yarn dev - to start backend
-yarn dev:client - to start frontend
+- docker-compose up to start in docker
 ```